-Assessments of your knowledge and understanding are varied and depend on the particular learning outcomes.
-They include examinations, extended essays, shorter pieces of assessed coursework, practical exercises in both the laboratory and the field, individual and group presentations, portfolios, and the dissertation.
+Assessments of knowledge and understanding include examinations, extended essays, shorter pieces of assessed coursework, practical assignments in both the laboratory and the field, individual and group presentations, online discussions, portfolios and the dissertation.
 Progression is recognised in the assessment scheme, which tests the breadth and complexity of knowledge and understanding through to consolidation and application.